LakshaySharma-CSE/Library_Management_System/README.md

-# 🚀 Employee Management Software
+# 🚀 Library Management Software

-A Python-based project built for my Class 12 board exam.
-It uses **CSV files**, **Pandas**, and **Matplotlib** to manage employee records — add, update, delete, and visualize data with ease.
+A Python-based project built for my friend Class 12 board exam.
+It uses **CSV files**, **Pandas**, and **Matplotlib** to manage employee records — add, update, delete.
 It's scalable, cleanly coded, and a great introduction to data handling and visualization.

 ---